spark-mv/cdn/troubleshooting.md

 # HolaCDN troubleshooting page

 HolaCDN may generate warnings and errors to the browser's developer console.
-Search this page for the error message you see to understand possible causes and solutions.
+Search this page for the relevant error message to understand possible causes and solutions.

 ## disabled no_browser_match
 #### Possible causes
-1. HolaCDN is disabled on the server side.
-This is the default starting configuration, and is meant to prevent accidental mass deployments.
+1. HolaCDN is disabled on the server side for the browser you are using.
+This is the default starting configuration for all browsers, and is meant to prevent accidental mass deployments.

 #### Solutions
 1. Define which browsers will be activated in each mode on the control panel.